SNYW/AsteroidsPlus/README.md

 Object pooling is a no brainer for a game with the potential to have many reusable objects.
 My specific implementation uses scaling pool sizes with a minimum amount.
 All the data for these pools are kept in Pool Scriptable Objects that work with any GameObject.
 They are loaded directly from resources when the game starts.
-This system allows for a very small initial pool, that will scale based on how many objects are required.
+The implementaton allows for a very small initial pool, that will scale based on how many objects are required.

 This system worked really well, it is extremely fast to add a new pool, the pools can be as small or as large as needed, and once I had written this code
 I didn't really need to adjust the core of it at any point in development